TykTechnologies/tyk-demo/deployments/k8s-operator/README.md

 ## Removal

-To remove the deployment, use the `down.sh` script as usual:
+To remove the deployment, execute the `down.sh` script:

 ```
 ./down.sh
 ```

-This will remove the containers deployed using the docker compose file, as well as the resources deployed into Kubernetes by the bootstrap process.

-Note that the Kubernetes Cert Manager is not removed as part of the down.sh.
-As a centralised Kubernetes resource, it is not good practice for it to be arbitrarily removed by Tyk Demo.
+This script automates the removal process:
+- **Docker Containers**: Removes all Docker containers, volumes and networks spun up from the standard docker-compose bootstrap process
+- **Kubernetes Resources**: Removes the `tyk-demo` namespace from Kubernetes, along with all the resources provisioned within it during the *Kubernetes Operator* deployment bootstrap

+**Important Note**: The Kubernetes Cert Manager is not removed by the `down.sh` script.
+The Cert Manager functions as a central resource within your Kubernetes cluster, potentially managing certificates for various applications.
+Deleting it could disrupt other services that rely on it.
+If you wish to remove it, please do so manually.

 ## Configuration

 No manual configuration needed.
-The script automatically sets up the operator and other necessary resources.
-The Tyk Demo context data, such as object ids and credentials are providing to the Operator, enabling it to synchronise data via the Tyk Dashboard API.
+The script automatically sets up the Operator and other necessary resources.
+The Tyk Demo context data, such as object ids and credentials, are provided to the Operator, enabling it to synchronise data via the Tyk Dashboard API.

 ### Operator Config Script
 It's possible to change the Tyk Operator configuration by running the `setup-operator-secrets.sh` script.
-Note that this is not normally necessary, as the bootstrap process automatically perform the configuration.
+Note that this is not normally necessary, as the bootstrap process automatically performs the configuration.
 However, if you make changes that necessitate changes to the Tyk Operator config, then this script may be useful.

 The script accepts several arguments which correspond to the various configuration options: